-Graduates of the Master of Occupational Therapy curriculum will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the graduate will be an Occupational Therapist, Registered (OTR).
-In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-A felony conviction may affect a graduate's ability to sit for the NBCOT Certification Examination or attain state licensure.
+Graduates of the OTD Program will be eligible to site for the National Board for Certification in Occupational Therapy (NBCOT®).
+After successful completion of this exam, the graduate will be an occupational therapist, Registered (OTR).
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.